Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 The run loop had the sole responsibility to grab the current instruction with any possible parameters and feed them both to the `DoInstruction()` function.
 I didn't know how clean the binary would be, so I built in some super awkward bounds checking around the `param` array to ward against array out of bounds checks.

-`isRunning` was a global boolean to signal a halt.
+`isRunning` was a global Boolean to signal a halt.

  ```csharp
 while (isRunning)